 Click on the link to watch the playlist today.

-This topic will also be discussed at ICS 2019 in Gothenburg, Workshop 34 'ICS Core Curriculum: Users' Guides to Practical Interpretation of Research Evidence for Shared Decision Making.'
+This topic was discussed at ICS 2019 in Gothenburg, Workshop 34 'ICS Core Curriculum: Users' Guides to Practical Interpretation of Research Evidence for Shared Decision Making.'

 The aims of this workshop are as follows: